chapel-lang/sphinxcontrib-chapeldomain/docs/reference.rst

 .. directive:: .. chpl:class:: signature

     Describe a class.
-The signature can optionally include parentheses with parameters which will be shown as the constructor arguments.
+The signature can optionally include parentheses with arguments which will be shown as the constructor arguments.
 See also :ref:`signatures`.

     Methods and attributes belonging to the class should be placed in this